uviclibraries/html-css/act-3.md

 Remember that breaking things, especially digital things, is how we learn.

-Good luck, web traveller <span style='font-size:30px;'>&#129497;</span>
+Good luck, web traveler <span style='font-size:30px;'>&#129497;</span>

 ## Your CSS quest list

 We have curated a sampling of fundamental **tutorials from the W3Schools website**, which is a great resource to learn about, as it is used by beginner and seasoned developers alike.
 And, we have set some quests from easier to more difficult.

 As ever, if you have any questions, or get stuck, please ask the instructor for assistance.

 In keeping with the theme of this workshop, we have ordered the quests in **three levels of difficulty**.